cccbr/runningatower/content/docs/ringingroom/_index.md

 ## Access

-If the ringing room is upstairs:
+If the ringing room is upstairs consider:

 ![Non-slip staircase](nonslip_350.JPG)

-- Are the steps safe, secure, non-slippery?
+- whether the steps are safe, secure, non-slippery.
 The photograph shows a modern non-slip surface.

 ![Handrail](handrail350.jpg)

-- Is there a good handrail (an alternative may be suitably positioned grab handles)?
+- whether there is sufficient handrails or suitably positioned grab handles.

-- Are the steps well illuminated?
+- whether the steps are well illuminated.

-If the access door opens inwards to the ringing chamber are there measures, such as a window or a notice, to ensure it is not opened into a ringer standing immediately inside?
+- If the access door opens inwards to the ringing chamber whether there are there measures, such as a window or a notice, to ensure it is not opened into a ringer standing immediately inside.

-If access is by a trap door, is it able to be safely secured when open?
+- If access is by a trap door, whether it is able to be safely opened without injury and whether it can be secured when open.

-Is there any other way of accessing the ringing room that is less inconvenient?
+If acccess is inconvenient consider whether there is another way of accessing the ringing room that is less inconvenient.
 Maybe seek advice from your local Society.

 ## Boxes

 ![Selection of boxes](boxes_350.JPG)

+Consider whether the boxes:
-Are these secure and suitable for use?
+- are secure and suitable for use.
-Are they suitably sized so the ringer doesn’t feel any risk of being too near the edge?
+- are suitably sized.
+A ringer should not feel any risk of being too near the edge.
-Are they carpeted so they can be stacked safely and without sliding for very young ringers?
+- are carpeted.
+This allows them to be stacked safely and without sliding for very young ringers.
+The use of multiple boxes ought to be avoided whenever possible.
-Are there wedges for uneven floors?
+- can be wedged if there are uneven floors.

 Further details are available at [notes on ringing boxes (CCCBR)](https://cccbr.org.uk/wp-content/uploads/2021/06/SM_Ringing_Boxes_2020_Ver_1_1.pdf).
 This document details how to make a 2ft x 2ft box which is stackable.
 "Fixed" boxes at towers e.g. Exeter (see picture below) are typically larger.
 The height generally needs to increase and be roughly in a ratio of 0.5-0.6 to the width.
 There are Health and Safety implications of high (fixed) boxes, but there are also positive sides to them.

-Positive
+Positive reasons for using boxes:
-- Reduced rope wear, as the rope goes into compression (this induces fibre slip and wearing out).
+- Reduced rope wear, as the rope goes into compression (this induces fibre slip and wearing out) when it meets a solid surface.
 - Reduces the risk of a trip hazard from the tail end coiling up around or under the ringer's feet.

-Negative.
+Negative reasons for using boxes:

 - Need to consider the need for edge protection.
 Boxes up to 600mm height, in accordance with HSE guidance unguarded edges, do not need to have edge protection.

-Consider whether a box for a heavy bell should be fixed or not?
-Fixed boxes may become handy storage spaces.
+Consider whether a box for a heavy bell should be fixed or not.
+Fixed boxes may become used as storage space.
 If this is the case consider what goes in them.
 It is not a good place to store the first aid kit.

 ## Carpets and Rope Mats